DuendeInexistente/Cirque/Po.md

 --------------

 If a piece is mounted on top of a **line**, the mounting piece can be thrown between one and five tiles ahead instead.
-Realigning the line in the piece is still necessary.

 ----------------